AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/developer-manual.md

 **1. Does Captivate Prime have an E-commerce integration?**

-Adobe Captivate Prime does not have an E-commerce integration.
+Adobe Learning Manager does not have an E-commerce integration.
 However, we provide APIs so that you can create your own headless LMS and implement E-commerce features.